shyrodgau/imbraw2dng/README.md

 1. Take Micro-SD out of ImB and put into PC or (maybe using an adapter) into/to the smartphone.
 Copy files from the Micro-SD somewhere else

+1. Connect ImB to PC via USB, select `MassStorage` on ImB, continue as 1. replacing MicroSD with mounted USB mass storage

 1. Connect Smartphone with ImB Wifi and use Android- or Apple App to copy files to smartphone

-1. Connect ImB to PC via USB, select `MassStorage` on ImB, continue as 1. without MicroSD

-1. (not documented) Connect smartphone or PC with ImB Wifi and use browser on http://192.168.1.254 to browse and download files
+1. (not documented) Connect smartphone or PC with ImB Wifi and use browser on http://192.168.1.254 to browse and download or delete files

 These ways keep all files 1:1 as they were which usually is fine for JPEGs or movies.
 But on RAW images it can end up in a kind of dead end.
 The following ways focus on converting RAW files into DNG while copying.
 You only need one file for using with browser and/or one file for using with node.js.